CNES/shareloc/docs/source/glossary.rst

       `Image rectification`_ is a transformation process used to project images onto a common image plane.
       In CARS, the epipipolar geometry rectification is used.

+    RPC
+      `Rational polynomial coefficient`_ is analytics compact representation of ground to image mapping.

     ROI
       `Region of Interest`_ means a subpart of the `DSM` raster in CARS.
       It can be defined by a file or a bounding box.